deployKF/website/content/guides/getting-started.md

         - This account has [write access to `team-1` profile](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L830-L833).
         - This account has [read access to `team-1-prod`](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L837-L840).

-!!! steps "Step 3 - Customize the Dashboard"
+!!! step "Step 3 - Customize the Dashboard"

     If you would like to make changes to the _deployKF dashboard_, such as adding custom links to the sidebar or homepage, see the [dashboard customization guide](./platform/deploykf-dashboard.md).